-Cervezas Alhambra launched a new series of experimental craft beers that have been fermented on wooden barrels from 3 typical sweet wines of Jerez in Andalucía: Amontillado, Palo Cortado and Pedro Ximenez.
+Cervezas Alhambra launched a new series of experimental craft beers that have been fermented on wooden barrels from different sweet wines of Jerez in Andalucía: Amontillado, Palo Cortado and Pedro Ximenez.
 The office was commissioned to do a project with those

 56 oak barrels.

-Through a mathematical formula we created Numeradas: a collection of 3.060 one-off seating objects based on 18 variations of different legs, where each leg is different on every single chair – and therefore the connections between them.
+Through a mathematical formula we created Numeradas: a collection of 3.060 one-off seating objects based on 18 variations of legs, where each one of them is different on every single chair – and therefore the connections between them.

 Only 6 were physically produced using reclaimed wood from the barrels; for this operation we rescue 4 cubic meters of solid oak and we spent around 500 working hours fully dedicated to the project.